sauriiiin/lidetector/README.md

     - Excel table specifying strain-id to orf-name relationships
         - First column is strain_id
         - Second column is orf_name (should include the reference strain)
-        - Give unique strain-ids to each orf
+        - Unique strain-ids for each orf (mutant strain)
         - Each strain-id from the platemaps should have an associated orf-name
         - File should be in .xlsx format
         - [Example](https://pitt-my.sharepoint.com/:x:/g/personal/sbp29_pitt_edu/EX_KyGzwFp9DvrcKN9pwREcBeWoA4viPlbWRnVuCxlKw6A)